wallacebrf/synology_SMART_disk_data_logger/README.md

 ENSURE THE VALUES FOR ```$config_file``` ARE THE SAME AS THAT CONFIGURED IN [Configuration "synology_SMART_snmp.sh"] FOR THE VARIABLE ```config_file_location```

-the ```form_submittal_destination``` can either be set to the name of the "SMART_server2_config.php" file itself, or if the "SMART_server2_config.php" file is embedded in another PHP file using an "include_once" then the location should be to that php file
+The ```form_submittal_destination``` can either be set to the name of the "SMART_server2_config.php" file itself if accessing the php file directly in the browser address bar, or if the "SMART_server2_config.php" file is embedded in another PHP file using an "include_once" then the location should be to that php file as the included example currently shows.

-the variable ```page_title``` controls the title of the page when viewing it in a browser.
+The variable ```page_title``` controls the title of the page when viewing it in a browser.

-the SMART_server2_config.php file by default automatically redirects from HTTP to HTTPS. if this behavior is not required or desired, change the ```use_login_sessions``` to false.
+The SMART_server2_config.php file by default automatically redirects from HTTP to HTTPS.
+If this behavior is not required or desired, change the ```use_login_sessions``` to false. the setting should only be set to true if using active user log-in sessions in your PHP web site for stronger access control.

 ### Configuration of Synology web server "http" user permissions

-by default the Synology user "http" that web station uses does not have write permissions to the "web" file share.
+By default the Synology user "http" utilized by web station does not have write permissions to the "web" file share.
+Note, in this example, it is assumed the "web" file share is the directory web station will use for its ```%PHP_Server_Root%```.
+If a different shared folder is used, adjust accordingly.

-1. go to Control Panel -> User & Group -> "Group" tab
+1. Go to Control Panel -> User & Group -> "Group" tab
-2. click on the "http" user and press the "edit" button
+2. Click on the "http" user and press the "edit" button
-3. go to the "permissions" tab
+3. Go to the "permissions" tab
-4. scroll down the list of shared folders to find "web" and click on the right checkbox under "customize"
+4. Scroll down the list of shared folders to find "web" and click on the right checkbox under "customize"
-5. check ALL boxes and click "done"
+5. Check ALL boxes and click "done"
 6. Verify the window indicates the "http" user group has "Full Control" and click the checkbox at the bottom "Apply to this folder, sub folders and files" and click "Save"

 <img src="https://raw.githubusercontent.com/wallacebrf/synology_snmp/main/Images/http_user1.png" alt="1313">